 We had a successful "Studio Photography" equipment test session on June 7.
 The hauling and setup of equipment took a bit longer than expected, so for the June 21 session we will start the setup a bit earlier to have it ready by 10:00 am.
 Bri, our live model for the June 21 session, attended part of the setup session on June 7.
 We are looking forward to get some really good pictures with her posing.
 Judging from the images we got of the bronze bust we should get some great results.

 Photo Credit - Terry - CALL Digital Photography group

 On Saturday July 6 the CALL Digital Photography group will gather at Terry's for a very early ( 6:45 a.m.) coffee get-together before heading out at 7:30 to view the stampede preparations on Bow Crescent.
 This will be a great photography opportunity without the spectator crowd obstructing your view.
 There are opportunities to get up close and personal with the parade participants.
 For a full description with meeting place location and parking advice click on the "Bowness Stampede" event on the CALL calendar under July 6, 2019.
 Note: The event is only available and visible to 2019 registered CALL Digital Photography participants, so login before looking at the CALL Calendar.
 Click Here for the link

-The digital photography interest group will be facilitated by three experienced shutterbugs:
+The digital photography interest group will be facilitated by two experienced shutterbugs: